bzika2001/Agile-Fundamentals/Section-2/Part-6-agile-other-roles.md

 * **Key Source of Knowledge:** SMEs are invaluable resources for the Product Owner and the Development Team.
 They provide detailed insights into requirements, business rules, and user workflows.
 * **Direct Engagement:** They should be actively involved in backlog refinement, sprint reviews, and direct conversations with the development team to clarify requirements.
 * **Informal Testers/Validators:** Often ideal candidates for providing early feedback on prototypes or completed features.

+**Role**: Individuals with deep knowledge of specific business domains or user needs.

+**Responsibilities**:

+- **Requirement Clarification**: Provide detailed insights into business processes and user expectations.
+- **Acceptance Criteria Definition**: Help define clear and testable acceptance criteria.
+- **Feedback Provision**: Offer timely feedback on product increments.

+**Agile Context**:

+- Collaborate closely with the Product Owner and development team during backlog refinement and sprint reviews.
+- Ensure that the product meets real-world needs and adds value.

 **Your Role as a Delivery Lead:**
 * **Facilitate Access:** Ensure the team has easy and frequent access to relevant SMEs.